checkmarx-ts/VSTS-Plugin/overview.md

     d.
 Team – which group the project is associated
     e.
 Enable the Incremental Scan checkbox if you want to reduce time between scans
     f.
 Enter how often a full scan is executed between incremental scans
     g.
-Folder Exclusions – comma delineated list of the folders to exclude from the scan
+Folder Exclusions – comma delimited list of the folders to exclude from the scan
     h.
-File Exclusions – comma delineated list of the file extensions to exclude from the scan
+File Exclusions – comma delimited list of the file extensions to exclude from the scan
     i.
 Synchronous Mode – enabling this option will cause the build step to wait for scan results, you can see the scan results inside the Checkmarx plug-in results window.
 If disabled, the results are only displayed inside the Checkmarx web-application.
     j.
 Vulnerability Threshold – Available only if Synchronous mode is enabled.
 Set the maximum number of vulnerabilities allowable before the scan fails
 2. Control options